READ THESE PAGES IF YOU WANT TO KNOW EXACTLY WHAT THE PROCESS IS….

 If you like the terms and conditions of the proposed loan, you will then need to fax/email us a copy of your most recent bank statements to 1-702-214-4703 proving that you have enough money in the bank to purchase the property.
 If you have the money somewhere else, please tell us how we can verify that.
 You can also start a chat with us, and attach the documents to the chat.

-If we like the property and you, we will call you and ask you for the following items:
+If we like the property and you, we will call you and ask you for SOME of the following items.
+We listen to your scenario first before we figure out what we are going to ask you to submit.

 - tax returns